emo333/TCOMSapps/README.md

   * Get Connection String
 * Configure WebSite Files
   * Change Connection String setting in [appsettings.json](TCOMSapps/TCOMSapps/appsettings.json) to match your SQLServer Connection string
-  * Add County Icon image file by replacing logo.jpg with your county logo file ** OPTIONAL{requires recompiling your own release}: The first run of the application will seed the database with demo data.
+  * Add County Icon image file by replacing nctcseal.jpg with your county logo file (the file in your IIS virtual directory) Use same file name {this is the image used for letters}
+  * OPTIONAL{requires recompiling your own release}: The first run of the application will seed the database with demo data.
 You can change this demo data by changing [AppInitializer.cs](TCOMSapps/TCOMSapps/Data/AppInitializer.cs)

 ### Initial TCOMSapps Configuration